martinring/thesis/src/2-Pre-Deployment.md

 trace changes across layers but also conduct verification (and trace verification results) across layers.
 For this we have developed a dedicated backend that can translate Clash designs into SMT Bitvector logic (See also [#sec:clash-smt]).
-In addition we have built a small tool, that can generate the proof obligations as SMT assertions from the SysML Model, the OCL Constraints and the Mappings to the ESL design.
+In addition we have built a small tool that can generate the proof obligations as SMT assertions from the SysML Model, the OCL Constraints and the Mappings to the ESL design.